Juventus news: Leonardo Bonucci says new signing Matthijs de Light is the best young player in the world | Goal.com

 Bonucci returned to Juventus for the 2018-19 season after an unhappy year with AC Milan, finishing sixth in Serie A as Juve won another title.

-He had joined Milan amid some excitement but admits that he hasn’t hit the same heights since then that had seen him talked about among the best in the world.
+He had joined Milan amid some excitement but admits that he has not hit the same heights since then that had seen him talked about among the best in the world.

 "Juve is my home,” Bonucci said.
 “I returned to Milan after a year because here I know what I can give and I feel I am in the right place.